 - Useful, key words are taught first.
 The most useful and highest-frequency words have been carefully selected and are introduced within the first few hours of instruction, giving students the tools they need to communicate from the very first class.

 - Content-based instruction has been carefully designed to create an Immersion-like experience where students focus on task-based activities relating to dramatic arts and literacy.
-Each kit culminates in activities that synthesize all that has been acquired through the kit.

 - An inductive, contextualized approach to grammar ensures abstract grammar concepts are taught in a meaningful way.
 Grammar raps help students understand language patterns.
 Students are amazed to discover that grammar can be both cool and fun!

 - Cooperative learning activities get students working with each other, speaking and writing creatively in the target language.

 - The highly participatory and active learning environment in an AIM classroom ensures students of all abilities and learning styles are supported.